 Avail’s Ability to Scale: What We Can Improve Next

-The Avail Testnet is now live.
+The Avail Mainnet is now live.
 As users begin incorporating Avail into their chain designs, a question that often comes up is, “How many transactions can Avail process?”
 This is the second piece in a three-part series of articles that will address Avail’s current performance, as well as its ability to scale in the near and long term.
 You can read Part One here.

 In Part One of this series, we explored how Avail operates today.
 In part 2, we’ll make it clear that we can scale (by increasing the block size) quite quickly.
 We’ll walk through precisely how and why that is possible.
 We’ll introduce the concepts that will allow us to scale Avail beyond simple block size increases.
 And we’ll introduce exactly where interventions to increase throughput are going to come in the Avail block production, and verification process.